-1. All those that are justified, God is graciously pleased in and through his only Son Jesus Christ, to take into his family, and bless with the adoption of sons; by which they are admitted to an intimacy with God, have his name put upon them, and receive the Spirit of adoption.
+1. All those that are justified, God is graciously pleased, in and through his only Son Jesus Christ, to take into his family, and bless with the adoption of sons; by which they are admitted to an intimacy with God, have his name put upon them, and receive the spirit of adoption.
 They have a special interest in God as a gracious Father, and enjoy liberty of access to the throne of grace with boldness.
 They are sealed to the day of redemption, and made partakers of the various privileges of God's children here, and their inheritance hereafter.

+- 1 John iii.
+1. Behold what manner of love the Father hath bestowed upon us, that we should be called the sons of God! therefore the world knoweth us not, because it knew him not.
 Gal. iv.
 4, 5, 6.
-God sent forth his Son, made of a woman, made under the law, to redeem them that were under the law, that we might receive the adoption of sons.
+But when the fulness of the time was come, God sent forth his Sou, made of a woman, made under the law, to redeem them that were under the law, that we might receive the adoption of sons.
 And because ye are sons, God hath sent forth the Spirit of his Son into your hearts, crying, Abba, Father.
-Rom. viii.
-16. The Spirit itself beareth witness with our spirit that we are the children of God.
 Rev. iii.
-12. I will write upon him the name of my God.
-Exod. xxxiii.
-12. I know thee by name, and thou hast also found grace in my sight.
-Psalm xci.
-1. He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty.
-Eph. iii.
-12. In whom we have boldness and access with confidence by the faith of him.
+12. And I will write upon him my new name.
+2 Cor. vi.
+18. And will be a Father unto you, and ye shall be my sons and daughters, saith the Lord Almighty.
 Eph. i.
 13, 14.
-In whom also after that ye believe ye were sealed with that holy spirit of promise, which is the earnest of our inheritance, until the redemption of the purchased possession.

-2. All the elect, and they only, are, in their respective times of love, adopted into the family of God.
+In which ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom also, after that ye believed, ye were sealed with that Holy Spirit of promise, which is the earnest of our inheritance until the redemption of the purchased possession, unto the praise of his glory. - 2.
+All the Elect, and they only, are, in their respective times of love, adopted into the family of God.
 The adoption of saints under the Old Testament dispensation, was as perfect as that under the New.
 They were, however, treated as children under age.
 Still they were children.
 Under the New Testament, their service is more spiritual and reasonable.
 God bestows his Spirit more abundantly-gives more knowledge of, and intimacy with himself-admits equal access from every part of the world-allows greater boldness in approaching him, and calls to more direct and immediate views of the spiritual inheritance.